amilatucovic/eInstrukcije/README.md

 - 💬 Real-time chat between students and tutors (SignalR)
 - 🔍 Browse available tutors and their profiles
 - 🔐 Role-based access control
-- 🧾 Admin dashboard for managing tutors and users
+- 🧾 Admin module for managing tutors and users

 ---